Sottti/OkHttp-Retrofit-Moshi-Picasso/README.md

 # Android Networking II: OkHttp, Retrofit, Moshi and Picasso

-App showcasing what I' written in the next article:

 App sample about networking in Android with OkHttp, Volley and Gson.

 Check out this article for further information.